ama-bit/virtual-machine-hardening/vm-install-harden.md

 ```
 # Disable root login via SSH
+# Even with a strong password, root login over SSH is a direct path to full
+# system compromise if credentials are leaked or brute-forced
 PermitRootLogin no

 # Disable password authentication — use key-based auth only
+# Password auth is vulnerable to brute force; key-based auth is not
+# (assuming the private key is protected)
 PasswordAuthentication no

 # Limit SSH to specific user (replace USERNAME)
+# Reduces attack surface to one account instead of any valid system user
 AllowUsers USERNAME

 # Set idle timeout — disconnect after 5 minutes of inactivity
+# Prevents unattended authenticated sessions from remaining open
 ClientAliveInterval 300
 ClientAliveCountMax 0
 ```